letoram/durden/ipc.md

 ## Control

-<i>control</i> can be used to run menu commands.
-This is slightly dangerous as
+<i>control</i> is a default-off, unix domain socket that can be used to
-quite a number of menu paths were written with an interactive user in mind.
-Therefore it is also possible to define a custom whitelist (see [security](security) so that only benign menu path can be activated externally.

-control is split into two IPC channels, <i>control</i> and <i>control_out</i>.

-In addition to allowing normal paths, e.g. #/some/thing/here to be activated, there are a few ftp/filesystem like commands that can be used to query the current menu state.
-These are:
+perform external control of the entire desktop.
+There is a tool in the arcan source distribution, arcan\_cfgfs that can be used with FUSE to mount the file system so that you can interact with it using the normal command-line tools.

+Otherwise, you can write your own tools to communicate via the trivial text protocol (commands: ls, read, exec, write, monitor) or use socat
+like:

+    socat - unix-client:$HOME/.arcan/appl-out/durden/ipc/control

+All the commands end with either a single line OK and a linefeed, or an error message starting with Exxx.

 <i>read /path/to/something</i>

-read will write path-specific data to <i>control_out</i>, terminated by a single OK line or an EINVAL if the path doesn't exist.
-Trying to read a value that leads to a value entry path would output something like:
+Read simply lists the attributes and, depending on the path, additional metadata about a path.

     name: myname
     label: Name Field